1.0 Policy Purpose

 Evaluating Financial Interests, Outside Activities, and any other reported interests that do not constitute Significant Financial Interests and do not constitute Financial Conflicts of Interest, but where it is determined that there are other conflict of interest concerns and/or action is needed to preserve the integrity of the research.

 When a Financial Conflict of Interest is determined to exist, the University must develop and implement a management plan that specifies actions that have been taken and/or will be taken to manage the Financial Conflict of Interest.

 A Financial Conflict of Interest may be managed through full and open disclosure of the Significant Financial Interest:

-- To all students and trainees who are directly supervised by the Investigator or who work in the Investigator’s lab;
+- To all students and trainees and other personnel who are directly supervised by the Investigator or who work in the Investigator’s lab;

 - In all publications and presentations of Research related to the Significant Financial Interest; and